 From the literature review, three factors emerged that may play an important role in determining whether competition or cooperation is better for achieving self-improvement goals.
 First, the context in which people try to achieve their goals under social interdependence is significant.
 While competition could be the stronger driver of engagement and performance in skill-oriented environments (Johnson & Johnson, 1974; Kistruck et al., 2016), cooperation seems to have the upper hand in environments where executing skills is not of primary concern (Morschheuser et al., 2019; Peng & Hsieh, 2012).
 Second, whether competition is constructive is also of consequence.
-Competition is perceived as constructive and thus beneficial for goal pursuit if people perceive efficacy in completing a task; participation in the competition is worthwhile above and beyond winning; all participants have a reasonable chance to win; and there are clear and specific rules, procedures, and criteria for winning (Deutsch, 1949a; Johnson & Johnson, 2005; Stanne et al., 1999; Tjosvold, Johnson, Johnson, & Sun, 2003).
-Third, the task assigned determines whether competition or cooperation leads to better results.
-The more likely it is that the task can be mastered alone, the more likely it is that competition is not inferior to cooperation in terms of performance (Johnson, 1974; Stanne et al., 1999).
+Competition is perceived as constructive and thus beneficial for goal pursuit if people perceive efficacy in completing a task; participation in the competition is worthwhile above and beyond winning; all participants have a reasonable chance to win; and there are clear and specific rules, procedures, and criteria for winning (Deutsch, 1949a; Johnson & Johnson, 2005; Stanne et al., 1999; Tjosvold et al., 2003).
+Third, the task assigned in the interdependence situation determines whether competition or cooperation leads to better results.

+The more likely it is that the task can be mastered alone, the more likely it is that competition will result in a stronger performance (Johnson & Johnson, 1974; Stanne et al., 1999).